scottbez1/splitflap/README.md

 The goal is to make a low-cost display that's easy to fabricate at home in small/single quantities (e.g. custom materials can be ordered from Ponoko or similar, and other hardware is generally available).

-The 3d model is built using OpenSCAD in `3d/splitflap.scad`, the driver board is designed in KiCad in `electronics/splitflap.pro`, and the driver firmware is written using Arduino in `arduino/splitflap/splitflap.ino`.
+The 3d model is built using OpenSCAD in `3d/splitflap.scad`, the driver board is designed in KiCad in `electronics/splitflap.pro`, and the driver firmware is written using Arduino (with PlatformIO support) in `arduino/splitflap/Splitflap/Splitflap.ino`.

 You can view an interactive 3d model of the design on the [project website](https://scottbez1.github.io/splitflap/).

+**New:** Join the [community Slack group](https://join.slack.com/t/splitflap/shared_invite/zt-dpvol87b-3zUaxXrUd8WauPXr1uBj5Q) to discuss or ask questions about the project!
+(It's new so it may be a bit quiet, but don't be shy!)

 Want to help support prototyping and development?
 <a href="https://www.buymeacoffee.com/scottbez1" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" height="22" ></a>